Infineon/mtb-example-pmg1-on-chip-temp-sensor-8-bit-saradc/README.md

 The output code of the ADC is then converted to the corresponding temperature value using an appropriate conversion formula and suitable calibration parameters (slope and offset values).
 The value of the `TEMP_SLOPE` and `TEMP-OFFSET` macros in the source file can be adjusted to fine-tune the output of this application on different PMG1 kits.

-The accuracy and resolution of the resultant temperature sensor is limited to approximately 5&deg;C on PMG1-S0, PMG1-S1, PMG1-S3, and EVAL_PMG1_B1_DRP and approximately 8&deg;C on PMG1-S2 (due to a higher Vref value being used).
+The accuracy and resolution of the resultant temperature sensor is limited to approximately 5&deg;C on PMG1-S0, PMG1-S1, PMG1-S3, and EVAL_PMG1_B1_DRP and 8&deg;C on PMG1-S2 (due to a higher Vref value being used).
 The working range of the internal temperature sensor is from -40&deg;C to +85&deg;C.

 The USB-C Power Delivery 0 block is enabled under the **Peripherals** tab in the Device Configurator.
-Note that under the **Inputs** section, **Clock SAR** is assigned with *8 bit Divider 2 clk* with a divider value of 48, resulting in a 1-MHz clock frequency applied to the 8-bit SAR ADC as shown in Figure 2.
+Note that under the **Inputs** section, **Clock SAR** is assigned with **8 bit Divider 2 clk** with a divider value of 48, resulting in a 1 MHz clock frequency applied to the 8-bit SAR ADC as shown in **Figure 2**.
 The USBPD Stack is also initialized with suitable parameters to allow the use of the 8-bit SAR ADC of the USBPD block.

 **Figure 2.
 8-bit SAR ADC enabled under USB-C Power Delivery 0 block**